Anastasia Slutskaya: Biography

 At the time, the Tatars often attacked the principality.
 Prince Semion had to repel multiple attacks.
 After his death, Princess Anastasia led the troops to fight the invaders.
 She managed to protect the Principality of Slutsk from 1505 to 1508, although the land was devastated after the raids.

 The young widow had many suitors.
-The most famous of Anastasia's admirers was Prince Mikhail Lvovich Glinsky, a prominent Lithuanian lord.
+The most famous of Anastasia's admirers was Prince Mikhail Glinksi, a prominent Lithuanian lord.
 According to Maciej Stryjkowski, a late 16th-century Polish historian, Anastasia and Mikhail had an affair.
 However, when Mikhail proposed in 1508, she turned the offer down.
-To win her over, the suitor made two attempts to take Slutsk by storm, both unsuccessful.
+To win her over, the suitor made two attempts to take Slutsk by force, both unsuccessful.
 Later, Glinsky and his brothers went to serve Grand Duke of Moscow Vasily III.
 In his message to Vasily III, Mikhail Glinski confessed that it was his relative Andrew Drozhdzh who had besieged Slutsk, not him.

 When Anastasia's son Yuri grew older, he became the ruler of the principality while his mother stepped down.

 Nothing is known about the last years of Anastasia's life.
 She died at the age of 55 (circa 1526), and her death is recorded in the Suprasl Necrology.